 Play Windows 7 games in Windows 8

 Step 1: Start the procedure by copying Microsoft Games folder from your Windows 7 drive to Windows 8.
 That is, navigate to Program Files folder present in the installation drive and copy Microsoft Games folder to Programs Files folder in your Windows 8 drive.
 Please note that you need to copy games from a working x86 Windows 7 machine only.

 Note that x64 users need to copy Microsoft Games folder to Program Files (x86) folder.

 Step 2: In your Windows 7 machine, navigate to Windows\System32 folder.
 Copy cardgames.dll files into the game’s folder (in Windows 8 drive) that you wish to play.

-For instance, if you want to play Chess game, you need to copy cardgames.dll file to Chess folder present under C:\Program Files\Microsoft Games.
-And if you want to play all games, you will need to copy the dll files to all folders one by one.
+For instance, if you want to play the Chess game, you need to copy the cardgames.dll file to Chess folder present under C:\Program Files\Microsoft Games.
+And if you want to play all the games, you will need to copy the DLL files to all folders one by one.

 Note that if you are running x64 version of Windows 8, then the path will be C:\Program Files (x86)\Microsoft Games folder.

 Step 3: Now, visit developer’s page and download the tool to automatically edit files so that you can play your favorite Windows 7 game in Windows 8 as well.
 Please note that your antivirus software may detect this tool as malicious software and advise you against running the same.
 You can safely ignore the alert as it’s a false positive.